Cian Healy

-Cian Healy (born 7 October 1987) is an Irish rugby union player.
-He plays for Leinster and has also won over 100 caps for the Ireland national team.
-He was named as part of the Lions squad for the 2013 British & Irish Lions tour to Australia but withdrew due to injury after playing only twice.
+Cian Eoin James Healy (born 7 October 1987) is an Irish former professional rugby union player who played as a prop for Leinster and for the Ireland national team.

-Healy was educated at Belvedere College, Dublin, and won a Leinster Schools Senior Cup medal in 2005.
-He is registered with Clontarf who play in the All-Ireland League.

-Leinster
+Healy is Ireland's all-time cap leader with 137 caps, having surpassed Brian O'Driscoll's record of 133 in November 2024.
+Healy is also the most-capped player for Leinster.
+He retired from international rugby after the 2025 Six Nations.

+Club career

-Healy made his Leinster debut at 19 years old in the 2006–07 season against Border Reivers, when he came of the bench.
+Healy made his Leinster debut at the age of 19 during the 2006–07 season against Border Reivers, when he came off the bench.
 He transitioned to first choice at his position for Leinster in the 2008–09 season.
-When as a 21-year-old, Healy was a key part of the Leinster team that won the 2009 Heineken Cup in a 19–16 win against Leicester Tigers.
+Healy was a part of the Leinster team that won the 2009 Heineken Cup in a 19–16 win against Leicester Tigers.

-As a 23-year-old he also played a key part of the 2011 Heineken Cup Final winning team who beat Northampton Saints 33–22.
-Following that up with another Heineken Cup win the following season, 2011–12, against provincial rivals Ulster 42–14.
+He was also a part of the 2011 Heineken Cup Final-winning team who beat Northampton Saints 33–22, and followed that up with another Heineken Cup win the following season, 2011–12, against provincial rivals Ulster 42–14.

-Healy continued to be a key player for Leinster in the following seasons, but struggled with a series of injuries, nearly retiring in the summer of 2015 after a neck injury.
-However he managed to return to playing for Leinster, and after losing 10 kilos, regained his position as first choice in the 2017–2018 season, where he played a key role in Leinster winning its fourth European Cup against Racing 92, along with winning the Pro14 for the first time against the Scarlets.
+Healy continued to be an important player for Leinster in the following seasons, but struggled with a series of injuries, nearly retiring in the summer of 2015 after a neck injury.
+However he managed to return to playing for Leinster, and after losing 10 kilos, regained his position as the first choice in the 2017–2018 season, where he played a key role in Leinster winning its fourth European Cup against Racing 92, along with winning the Pro14 for the first time against the Scarlets.
 Healy is a member of an elite group of players to have won the European Cup four times, alongside teammates, Devin Toner, Johnny Sexton and Isa Nacewa.

+On 4 May 2024, Healy came off the bench in a 20–17 semi-final victory over Northampton Saints for his 111th European appearance, an all-time record.
+On 28 September 2024, he played a record 281st game for Leinster against the Dragons in the 2024–25 United Rugby Championship.

+In February 2025, he announced that he would retire from professional rugby following the conclusion of the 2024–25 season.

+International career

 Ireland A

 Healy was called into the Ireland A side that was defeated by England Saxons on 1 February 2008.

 On 21 June 2009, he was part of the Ireland 'A' team that won the 2009 Churchill Cup against England Saxons by 49–22 in the final in Colorado.